12 Best Beaches in Abu Dhabi

 The southern end of the beach is a women-only zone with a minimal entrance fee.
 There are no cafés or services down this end of the beach, so the general admission area is a better bet.

 Address: Khalifa Al Mubarak Street, Bateen, Abu Dhabi Island

 7. Nation Riviera Beach Club

 Probably one of the best known beach clubs in Abu Dhabi, the Nation Riviera Beach Club (attached to The St. Regis Abu Dhabi) sits directly on the Corniche.
 It's hugely popular with locals for its year-long beach club memberships but also offers day access for casual visitors.

-The white-sand beachfront here stretches for 200 meters, with a restaurant and large pool area set amid immaculately manicured gardens just behind the shore.
+The white-sand beachfront here stretches for 200 meters, with a restaurant and large pool area with Jacuzzis and plenty of space for sunbathing set amid immaculately manicured gardens just behind the shore.